 Between three and six weeks later, you’ll receive your Notice to Schedule (NTS), which allows you to sit for a section of the CPA exam in the United States or at an international testing center.
-This is the document that legally allows you to sit for a section of the CPA exam in the United States.
-After you receive this document, you will be able to schedule a testing date and time with a Prometric testing center.

 Now, you can schedule a testing date and time with a Prometric testing center.
 But know that your NTS is valid for six months only (in most states, see below for exceptions to this rule), so don’t wait to make your plans or risk paying more exam fees.